On four state Hard Core Models on the Cayley Tree: Introduction and definitions

 The Hamiltonian of the model is defined through a matrix

 where $P_{i,j}> 0$, if $(i,j)\in \mathcal G$; $P_{i,j}=0$ if $(i,j)\not\in \mathcal G$ and $\sum_{j\in \Phi}P_{i,j}=1$.

 Namely, given ${\mathcal G}$ and ${\mathbf P}$, we define the HC Hamiltonian by

-Note that ${\mathcal G}$ may be viewed as a directed graph and that the correspondence is one-to-one (see Fig.~1).

-In what follows each vertex of the graph under consideration is assumed to have positive indegree and outdegree.
-The outdegree (respectly indegree) of a vertex is the number of ingoing (respectly outgoing) edges.
-The indegree will be denoted deg$^-(v)$ and the outdegree by deg$^+(v)$.

-The remaining of the paper is organized as follows.
+The paper is organized as follows.
 Gibbs measures of the model with the corresponding system of recursive equations are presented in Section 2.
+For the theory of Gibbs measures on Cayley trees see \cite{R}.
 In Section 3 we provide conditions under which the model has unique Gibbs measure.
 Section 4 is devoted to the diamond graph.
 The results for fertile graphs are given in Section 5.